 The Mediterranean Provence Experience

-We’re delighted to introduce The Mediterranean Provence Experience, which will be offered for the first time in 2022.
-This trip will be based around the beautiful Var coastline of Southern France, between Marseille and Saint Tropez.
+We were delighted to introduce The Mediterranean Provence Experience for the first time in 2022.
+This trip is based around the beautiful Var coastline of Southern France, between Marseille and Toulon.

-We’ll enjoy time on the water as offshore islands and “fjord”-like inlets lure us by boat, offering views of dramatic cliffs and wild landscapes of olive groves and fig trees, punctuated by white beaches.
+Our groups enjoy time on the water as offshore islands and “fjord”-like inlets lure us by boat, offering views of dramatic cliffs and wild landscapes of olive groves and fig trees, punctuated by white beaches.
+We go out on the Mediterranean Sea three times on a variety of boat trips, always highlights of the week.

 The ancient Greeks introduced vineyards here, and today this region excels at producing world class rosé wines.
 There’s nothing more evocative of the Mediterranean Provence lifestyle than ending the day with a refreshing glass (or more!) of rosé on a terrace with a view, accompanied by the perfect bowl of olives.